mhstnsc/advent-of-code-2020/README.md

 ## Conclusions

+The following conclusions are in the scope of the competition which favors speed coding over other aspects.

  * Functional approach wins in speed and correctness.
 So many little bugs due to explicit iterations and more code to write to create new collections
  * `C++` has poor data massaging due to the purpose of using as little memory as possible.
 This means more code is needed to do the data massage
  * `Kotlin`